-As one of the country’s longest-running food and wine festivals, Tasting Australia has evolved with the industry and continues to offer innovative events and indulgent adventures.
+It’s one of the country’s longest-running food and wine festivals.
+Tasting Australia has evolved with the industry and continues to offer innovative events and indulgent adventures.

 South Australian chefs, winemakers, producers, restaurateurs, will all feature the finest products.
 It’s an exciting opportunity to explore new kitchens and invite your friends out for dinner.

 2019 is the 19th year of the Adelaide Cabaret Festival.
-As it’s the biggest festival of its kind, Adelaide Festival Centres Adelaide Cabaret Festival has become a major event in the international and Australian arts calendar.
+It’s the biggest festival of its kind.
+Adelaide Festival Centres Adelaide Cabaret Festival has become a major event in the international and Australian arts calendar.

 The 2018 Adelaide Cabaret Festival featured more than 330 artists from five counties.

 OzAsia Festival plays a significant role in introducing new contemporary arts from Asia to audiences in Australia.
-In 2018, it brought together over 300 professional artists from Japan, Singapore, China, India, Malaysia, Korea, The Philippines, Hong Kong and Indonesia, alongside more than 400 local community artists.
+In 2018, it brought together over 300 professional artists from Japan, Singapore, China, India, Malaysia, Korea, The Philippines, Hong Kong and Indonesia.
+Alongside them, more than 400 local community artists.

 Apart from the arts, you can enjoy plenty of free international music programming over a drink and a bit to eat at the Lucky Dumpling Market.

-The season of magic and joy in the City of Adelaide has always been synonymous with community celebrations, and there’s plenty of opportunity to get together and celebrate.
+The season of magic and joy in the City of Adelaide has always been synonymous with community celebrations.
+There’s plenty of opportunity to get together and celebrate.
 It all kicked off with the Christmas Pageant and continues right through to New Years Eve.

-People of all ages gather along Adelaide’s streets each November to welcome the Christmas Pageant because it’s the start of the festive season, with hearty welcome to Father Christmas.
-Families across South Australia look forward to the Pageant, and the magical parade brings the spirit and joy of Christmas to Adelaide’s city streets.
+People of all ages gather along Adelaide’s streets each November to welcome the Christmas Pageant.
+It’s the start of the festive season, with hearty welcome to Father Christmas.
+Families across South Australia look forward to the Pageant.
+The magical parade brings the spirit and joy of Christmas to Adelaide’s city streets.